strangebuzz/cache-watcher/README.md

 ## Notes 📔

-I won't do a LIVE update like the Symfony binary.
+I won't do a live update like the Symfony binary.
 Please watch the repository to be notified of new releases.

 ## Contributing 🤝

-Your are welcome.
+You are welcome.
 But don't forget that I want to keep this program very light with a unique feature.
-In fact, even it's very young it's almost "feature complete".
+Even it's very young; it's almost "feature complete".

 ## Fun fact 😄

-When I developped `sfcw`, I played a lot with configuration files.
-One time, I modified my `.env` file... and it turns out that when I refreshed the browser the page was "fast", like 50ms.
-I repeated the process several times, same result... 🤔 It took me some time to realize that a sfcw process was still running in the background!
+When I developed `sfcw`, I played a lot with configuration files.
+One time, I modified my `.env` file.
+And it turns out that when I refreshed the browser, the page was "fast", like 50ms.
+I repeated the process several times, the same result! 🤔 It took me some time to realize that an `sfcw` process was still running in the background!
 That's why I couldn't see the "slow" timer.
-That was it, I had my proof; it works!
+That was it; I had my proof; it works!
 ™ 😊

 ## License ™️